carterleseman/autowizard/README.md

 3. **Run** `autofarmer.exe`.

 > [!TIP]
 > autofarmer works best on higher resolutions.
-For the absolutely best results, put your game on borderless.
+For the absolutely best results, put your game on borderless and change the UI size to regular.

 ### 1. Wizard101 Window Title